flancia-coop/doc.anagora.org/fellowship-of-the-link.md

                     - [[nostr]] is cool conceptually, but it's unclear how it would work for something that is not a messaging process.
                     - It's intended to be "slow": You don't need an always on connection to the internet.
                 - [[Peter]] on [[syncthing]]
-                    - Tried it as an alte
+                    - Tried it as an alternative to git
+                    - Syncs really fast actually
+                    - It let lots of editors feel 'real time'
     - [[Aram Zucker-Scharff]] would like to generalize the archiving tool / link card generator he's been working on.
     - [[Flancian]] would like to discuss [[Interwiki]] links and the [[common hub]] approach for search and entity resolution.
 - #pull[[fotl threads]]